xs4free/progz.nl-homeautomation/content/2020-07-03-diy-microsoft-teams-presence-led/index.md

     id: "xringid"
 ```

-The script is also available in [my GitHub repo for this project](https://github.com/xs4free/MicrosoftTeamsPresenceLed).
+The script is also available on [my GitHub repo for this project](https://github.com/xs4free/MicrosoftTeamsPresenceLed).

 The above hardware isn't able to determine the Microsoft Teams presence by itself, it needs a companion app running on a Windows machine.
 I've created an very minimalistic Windows application using C# and WPF which polls the Microsoft Graph API every 15 seconds for the presence of the signed in user.
 Based on the presence it will sent a message to the ESPHome API to change the color of the leds.